ozone-his/ozone-docs/docs/override-docker-services.md

  Ozone distribution comes with Odoo as the default ERP component.
 You can swap Odoo with ERPNext component using the following the steps:

-  - After starting Ozone, go to the scripts directory `target/ozone/run/docker/scripts/` and replace the manifest for Odoo with that of ERPNext component ie `docker-compose-erpnext.yml` in the `docker-compose-files.txt` file.
+  - After starting Ozone, go to the scripts directory `target/ozone/run/docker/scripts/` and replace the manifest for Odoo with that of ERPNext component, i.e., `docker-compose-erpnext.yml` in the `docker-compose-files.txt` file.
   - Restart Ozone by running `./start-demo.sh`.

 !!! info "Coming soon:"